Prostitution and Exploitation of Prostitution

 - Generally the more serious the incident the more likely that a prosecution will be required.

 The section 52 and section 53 offences will tackle those who recruit others into prostitution for their own gain or someone else's regardless of whether this is achieved by force or otherwise.
 The sections are primarily aimed at offences where the person caused or incited to become a prostitute is 18 or over.
 Cases involving victims under 18 involved in prostitution are dealt with by sections 47, 48, 49 and 50 of the Sexual Offences Act 2003 and carry a higher penalty.
-Refer to the Abuse of Children through prostitution or pornography (sections 47-50) in the Sexual Offences Act 2003 - Guidance, elsewhere in the Legal Guidance and also under Exploitation of Prostitution (Children) later in this guidance.
+Refer to the Abuse of Children through prostitution or pornography (sections 47-50) in the Rape and Sexual Offences Manual, elsewhere in the Legal Guidance and also under Exploitation of Prostitution (Children) later in this guidance.

 However, where the prosecution may have difficulty proving that the defendant did not reasonably believe that the child was 18 or over, then section 52 or section 53 may be charged to ensure that he does not escape liability altogether.